All Episodes

 What if we let you go in the back and examine the oil?

-I would like to do a war.
+I would like to do a warm-up.

 Phenomenal.

-I wish I could save him and bring him home to poor deprived little Liam that you've never given a happy meal to.
+I wish I could save him and bring him home to poor, deprived little Liam that you've never given a happy meal to.

-First of all, Liam has plenty of French fries.
+First of all, Liam has plenty of french fries.

-He's not the price.
+He's not the process.

 Yeah.

-Listen, if you never I make my own French fries in my Master Bill turkey fryer.
+I make my own french fries in my Master Bill turkey fryer.

 How do you like that?